FirasMoalla/refarch-cloudnative-micro-customer/README.md

      tag: latest
    ```

    Additionally, if the Cloudant database service created earlier is not named `refarch-cloudantdb`, change the `cloudant.serviceName` value in the yaml.
-Otherwise, the chart will attempt to create a new Cloudant instance in your Bluemix space called `refarch-cloudantdb`.
+Otherwise, the chart will attempt to create a new Cloudant instance in your IBM Cloud space called `refarch-cloudantdb`.

 8. Create the configmap and secrets

-   The chart depends on a Kubernetes [configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) containing the Bluemix target.
+   The chart depends on a Kubernetes [configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) containing the IBM Cloud target.

-   Update the config-map in `kubernetes/bluemix-target-configmap.yaml` to include your Bluemix account information.
+   Update the config-map in `kubernetes/bluemix-target-configmap.yaml` to include your IBM Cloud account information.

-   Additionally, the chart uses a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the Bluemix API key.
+   Additionally, the chart uses a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the IBM Cloud API key.
 Use the following commands to generate one:

    ```
    # bx iam api-key-create my-kube-api-key